Primarily obsessional obsessive–compulsive disorder: Diagnosis

-There is no such diagnosis in DSM-5.
-The only diagnosis existing in DSM-5 is obsessive–compulsive disorder.
-According to DSM-5 compulsions can be mental, but they are always repetitive actions like "praying, counting, repeating words silently".
-DSM-5 does not have any information that searching an answer for some question can be associated with OCD.
+While Pure O is not a standalone diagnosis in the DSM-5, it does recognize mental compulsions as a legitimate symptom.
+The DSM-5 acknowledges compulsions can be mental, giving examples of actions like "praying, counting, repeating words silently".
+The DSM-5 acknowledges that a compulsion can be a physical or mental act done to reduce anxiety.

 Alternatives

 Those with primarily obsessional OCD might appear typical and high-functioning, yet spend a great deal of time ruminating, trying to solve or answer any of the questions that cause them distress.
 Very often, individuals with Pure O are dealing with considerable guilt and anxiety.
 Ruminations may include trying to think about something 'in the right way' in an attempt to relieve this distress.

 For example, an intrusive thought "I could kill Bill with this steak knife" is followed by a catastrophic misinterpretation of the thought, i.e. "How could I have such a thought?
 Deep down, I must be a psychopath."
 This might lead a person to continually surf the Internet, reading numerous articles defining psychopathy.
 This reassurance-seeking ritual will provide no further clarification and could exacerbate the intensity of the search for the answer.
 There are numerous corresponding cognitive biases present, including thought-action fusion, over-importance of thoughts, and need for control over thoughts.